swo/16s-book/manuscript/sec01.md

 ## Where this document came from

-I wrote an early form of this document as a teaching aid for a workshop on 16S data processing that I gave for my research group, the Alm Lab at MIT.
-I eventually put this document up for the larger world because it was starting to be shared in wider circles.
+I wrote an early form of this document as a teaching aid for a workshop on 16S rRNA data processing that I gave as a graduate student for my research group, the Alm Lab at MIT.
+I finished my PhD in 2016.
+In 2018, I put this document up for the larger world because it was starting to be shared in wider circles.
+Now, in 2021, I'm updating this document to reflect two important new
+developments: denoising and QIIME 2.

 ## What this document is for